fghelaz/datasciencecoursera/Getting and Cleaning Data/Course project/Readme.md

 ---
 ###Work description and operation:
 - install "plyr" package.
-- unzip the data from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> and rename the folder with "Data" or clone this repo in your **working directory**.
+- unzip the data from <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip> or clone this repo in your **working directory**.
-- Folder "Data" and the "run_analysis.R" must be in the current working directory.
+- Folder "UCI HAR Dataset" and the "run_analysis.R" must be in the current working directory.
 - Copy and paste or source("run_analysis.R") command in Rstudio.
 - What "run_analysis.R" does?.
   - Uses descriptive activity names to name the activities in train and Test data sets.